mehulagg/gitlab/doc/administration/auth/cognito.md

 # Amazon Web Services Cognito
+Amazon Cognito lets you add user sign-up, sign-in, and access control to your GitLab quickly and easily.
+The following documentation enables Cognito as an OAuth provider.

+## Configure Cognito
 To enable the [AWS Cognito](https://aws.amazon.com/cognito/) OAuth2 OmniAuth provider, you must register your application with Cognito, and generate a client id and secret key.
 The following steps enable AWS Cognito as an authentication provider: